YazanAlJedawi/Minion_Analyzer/readme.md

 ## Contributing

-Minion is still in development.
-Contributions are welcome!
+this buddy is still not completely ready to roll, so contributions are welcome!

-* Fork the repo
-* Make improvements
-* Submit a pull request
+Y.
 ---